Limited Company Partnership Agreement

 If you are performing work with another person and do not want to be considered partners, it is crucial to create and have both parties sign an agreement stating that the work is not a partnership.
 It's important to make it very clear that the partnership does not exist, and maintain records to back that decision.
 Otherwise, there can be liability risks if an issue arises.

 If you need help with a limited company partnership agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.